Navy Board: Tudor and Stuart period

-Instrumental in the early administration of the Navy Office were between four and seven "Principal Officers" though some were styled differently prior to 1660.
-Charles I added a fifth between 1625 and 1640 they included:.

-As defined by a set of Ordinances drawn up under Henry VIII's successor, Edward VI, the Navy Board was given a high degree of autonomy, yet remained subordinate to the Lord High Admiral until 1628.
-This – at times ambiguous – relationship with The Admiralty was an enduring characteristic of the board, and was one of the reasons behind its eventual demise in 1832.
+Four to seven "Principal Officers" had an important role in the early administration of the Navy Office; however some were styled differently prior to 1660.
+Between 1625 and 1640, Charles I added a fifth.
+The Navy Board was given autonomy by Edward VI's Ordinances, but remained subordinate to the Lord High Admiral until 1628.
+This – at times ambiguous – relationship with the Admiralty was an enduring characteristic of the board and was one of the reasons behind its eventual demise in 1832.